Yhinkar/Punk-Nft/README.md

 ﻿# Punk Nft

-This project allows user to mint an NFT.
+This project allows user to mint an NFT. on the website.

 Run the following tasks: